Save 20% Today

 Though there aren’t many surefire ways to prevent cyberbullying, you can lower the chances that it will happen to your child.
 Being cognizant of your child’s internet activity and staying involved in their online endeavors, especially while they’re young, can help you spot the signs of harassment early.

-Setting your child’s social media accounts to private is one thing that can lower the chances of cyberbullying.
-Another is emphasizing that they should only talk to people they know in real life while online.
+Emphasize that your child should only talk to people they know in real life while online.
 Make sure your child knows how to adjust their privacy settings, how to report harmful comments, and when to log off and walk away.

 How to Address Cyberbullying